crankysparrow/portfolio2022/src/thoughts/shaping-functions.md

 imgAlt: 'white lines on black, in a curved diamond-like shape'
 ---

-Confession: I still don't really understand shaders.
-I've been slowly learning in snatches of free time, but pretty much sticking to the basics: Draw a circle.
+Let me admit that I don't understand shaders.

+I've been slowly learning in snatches of free time, but pretty much __sticking to the basics: Draw a circle.
 Draw a rectangle.
 Draw a rectangle but moved over by so many pixels.
 Draw the same rectangle in 4 quarters of the screen.
-Draw a rectangle with another rectangle inside of it.
+Draw a rectangle with another rectangle inside of it.__

 That's where I'm at.
 So this is by no means a tutorial of any kind, just some notes on some recent experiments.

-I still haven't really figured out the mystery that is shaders, but this weekend I watched a [twitch stream](https://www.twitch.tv/videos/1184743691) from [curiouslyminded](https://www.curiouslyminded.xyz/) exploring shaders, and got inspired to go back to The Book of Shaders and take a look at some basic exercises/ideas.
+This weekend I watched a [twitch stream](https://www.twitch.tv/videos/1184743691) from [curiouslyminded](https://www.curiouslyminded.xyz/) exploring shaders, and got inspired to go back to The Book of Shaders and take a look at some basic exercises/ideas.

-So, the [shaping function](https://thebookofshaders.com/05/) chapter of The Book of Shaders ends with a bunch of suggestions of equations to play with to start building up a 'toolbox' of functions for various projects.
+The [shaping function](https://thebookofshaders.com/05/) chapter of The Book of Shaders ends with suggestions of equations to play with to start building up a 'toolbox' of functions for various projects.

 This [graphic](http://www.kynd.info/) shows a bunch of ways to manipulate values between 0 and 1:

 [![chart showing functions that move a point between -1 and 1 on the x-axis and 0 and 1 on the y-axis.](/images/shaders-shaping/shaders-kynd.png)](/images/shaders-shaping/shaders-kynd.png){img-link}

-If you take a look at the top row of the image, you can see how the function is basically the same except that the exponent moves between 0.5 and 3.5.
-So I thought we could get some cool shapes by making that exponent into a variable that gradually shifts between two different values.
+If you take a look at the top row of the image, you can see how __the function is basically the same except that the exponent moves between 0.5 and 3.5.__ So I thought we could get some cool shapes by making that exponent into a variable that gradually shifts between two different values.

-The first equation is `1.0 - pow(abs(x), 0.5)`.
+The first equation is __`1.0 - pow(abs(x), 0.5)`__.
 I managed to figure out how to map this into a simple shader.
 At first I just did this in VSCode using the [GLSL Viewer](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas) extension, then I moved it into p5.js.

-Admittedly I still do not entirely understand how the setup works with these, and I generally have to start out by grabbing the uniform/attribute names and the scripts to position the shader correctly from an external resource.
+I still do not entirely understand how the setup works with these...
+I generally start out by grabbing the uniform/attribute names and the scripts to position the shader correctly from an external resource.
 The Book of Shaders helped with the first version; in the second, I used language from this [p5.js shaders guide](https://itp-xstory.github.io/p5js-shaders/#/).

 ```glsl
 #ifdef GL_ES